 Gleim will update these lists as more information becomes available.

-Idaho is the exception.
-On April 28, 2020, the Idaho Board sent a Proclamation to candidates stating Board staff will be providing 90- to 180-day extensions as needed, and any extensions beyond 180 days will require board ratification.
-This provision will be discussed at the next Board meeting on June 4, 2020, and continued or expanded if necessary.
+Candidates in Idaho should submit requests to the state board office.
+Board staff will be providing 90- to 180-day extensions as needed, and any extensions beyond 180 days will require board ratification.

-State boards are continuing to meet and provide plans for CPA candidates to continue to test.
-So far, five major states have announced plans for Exam Score Credit extensions and more are expected to follow.
+State boards are continuing to meet and provide plans for CPA candidates to continue to test; some have already extended Exam Score Credit extensions well into 2021.
+Check NASBA’s CPA Exam Credit Extensions Opens in new window for updates

 To make the most of your time indoors